p1va/news-in-brief/README.md

 1. Each show directory maps to a URL path: `/{show-name}/rss.xml`
 2. Audio files are served from: `/{show-name}/artifacts/YYYY-MM-DD/YYYY-MM-DD-audio.mp3`
 3. The `.nojekyll` file disables Jekyll processing for faster deployment

-## License

-This project is open source and available under your chosen license.